 Grilled Octopus, Mashed White Beans, Cold Lemony Greens, and Grilled Bread

-grilled octopus, mashed white
+grilled octopus, mashed white beans, cold lemony greens, grilled bread |

 After a day of comfort foods, I jumped into a world of unknowns.
 Despite my love of perfectly cooked, tender, sweet octopus, I had never felt comfortable enough to try it at home.
 Grilled Octopus is one of the most popular dishes found in Greece’s coastal communities, and with the help of Steven Raichlen’s Planet BBQ, I accepted the challenge of grilling octopus at home.
 I began by marinating octopus tentacles in olive oil, red wine, onion, garlic, lemon juice, oregano, and red pepper flakes overnight.
 When we were ready to grill the octopus, we simply threw some dried oregano on the coals, and then layered the tentacles over direct heat.
 As quickly as we put them on the grill, they were ready to be turned over and then taken off.
 The final result was delicious, sweet octopus with a great hint of the lemon, red pepper flake, garlic, and oregano from the marinade.
 In all honesty, we probably cooked the octopus for about thirty seconds longer than we should have, but for a first try, I felt good about it.